Money and duty free for Oman

 The following items may be imported into Oman without incurring customs duty:

-• Up to 2L or 24 cans of alcoholic beverages (non-Muslims over the age of 21 only).
+• Up to 2L of wine and 48 cans of beer (non-Muslims over the age of 21 only).

 Meat products officially require an Islamic slaughter certificate and import licence.
 Medicines in their original packaging and with the original label should be accompanied by a prescription or medical certificate.
 Certain medicines may be illegal in Oman and may be treated as narcotics, so you should check with your nearest embassy before you go.